cwrc/geonames-entity-lookup/README.md

 Although it will not work in node.js as-is, it does use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for http requests, and so could likely therefore use a browser/node.js compatible fetch implementation like: [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch).

-We use the geonames search service:
+For queries, we use the geonames search service:

 ```https://secure.geonames.org/searchJSON?q=${encodeURIComponent(queryString)}&maxRows=10```